sparvu/data-recorders/docs/design.md

 # Introduction

+To really understand how your world works, you need to have the **correct performance metrics** to analyze.
+But how could you know what metrics you really need from your systems or applications?
+Well, you could try to capture as much data as possible and later start mining whatever you really need.
+As this sounds promising you will soon find out that storage and data extraction will be expensive.
+So what choices do you have?

+You dont really need a lot of data.
+You will need the most important metrics, to be able to understand the behaviour and functionality of your systems:

+* the overall system and individual component utilization
+* the throghput and saturation
+* and the errors

-To really understand how your world works, you need to have the **correct performance metrics** from your systems and applications to analyze.
-The first thing to do is the capability to capture, in real-time, these performance metrics, and write them out, using the the same output format, no matter of your OS or your platform used.
-The out data, the original raw data collected, should be simple to access and share with anyone, if required.
-And last but not least, capturing this data should be done automatically, without human intervention - to help build large data sets for performance analysis and capacity planning or interactively for quick troubleshooting.
+You have already grouped somehow and clasified your data!
+Of course some other metrics might be needed in order to better describe and explain the functionality of your system(s).
+So on top of these you might need to have some aditional metrics which you can enable or disable if needed.
+So very clear some metrics will be very important and some not.
+Then you need to capture, in real-time, these performance metrics, and save them, using a simple output format, no matter of your operating system or platform used.
+The output data, the original raw data collected, should be easy to access and share with anyone, if required.
+And last but not least, capturing these metrics data should be done automatically, without human intervention - to help build large data sets for performance analysis and capacity planning or interactively for quick troubleshooting.

 To achieve all these gols, I have designed the _data recorders_ .
 These are light command line utilities, which can have capabilities to connect or wait for data from various sources and resolve the associated performance metrics in real-time.
 The data recorders can use or many data communication protocols, for example like TCP or UDP, or something like MODBUS or BACNet.
 A data recorder can be installed on a computer system or an industrial equipment, more or less like a generic agent based software, or can be deployed and operated over the network, without any local presence.
 See later how a data recorder is different from a generic software agent software.